cutbox/CutBox/README.md

 If you'd like more features in CutBox open a new issue and mark it _enhancements_.

-# Development note
+# Development

-If you have suggestions or bugs, please add to https://github.com/ocodo/CutBox/issues
+If you have suggestions or bugs, please let me know using https://github.com/ocodo/CutBox/issues

 # Licence